 We give you a team-based approach for this complex disease, including:

 - Appointments where you see all the specialists you need in one visit.

 - A nurse navigator to answer your questions and to arrange tests and treatments.
 This frees you to focus on your health and family.

 - Doctors from a range of specialties who work together to develop your treatment plan.

 - Doctors and other experts who meet every other week to go over challenging cases as a group.
 This ensures that all options, including clinical trials, are considered.

-Screening is the most important tool our team has for finding prostate cancer when it’s most treatable.
+This is the most important tool for finding prostate cancer when it’s most treatable.
 Read more about screening on our Understanding Prostate Cancer page.

 Transrectal ultrasound: This test measures the size of the prostate gland.
 A small probe, about the size of a finger, is placed in the rectum.
 It uses sound waves to create images of the prostate.